 On July 7, 2020, the Receiver filed an amended complaint, a copy of which is available on the Receiver's website.
 On July 27, 2020, Montie filed a second motion to dismiss.
 ML Doc.
 24. On November 2, 2020, the Court denied Montie's second motion to dismiss.
 ML Doc.
 45. The parties are currently engaged in discovery.
-Mediation is scheduled for April 8, 2021, and trial is scheduled for January 2022.
+Mediation is scheduled for April 30, 2021, and trial is scheduled for January 2022.
 Importantly, neither the CFTC nor the DOJ can assert the claims the Receiver alleged in the Montie Litigation, and given Montie's ongoing income from a multi-level-marketing company called Ambit Energy and ownership of several properties, the Receiver believes Montie has the resources to satisfy substantial adverse judgments.

-2. Contemplated Litigation
+3. Contemplated Litigation

 In addition to clawback claims, the Receiver might also assert tort claims against brokers, accountants, sales agents, lawyers, and others who aided and abetted the scheme or otherwise knew or should have known of fraudulent activity.
-The Receiver is reviewing information to determine if any individuals or entities discussed below, among others, have liability in connection with the scheme.
-He anticipates that he will recommend additional, significant litigation within the next 30 days.
+The Receiver is reviewing information to determine if any individuals or entities discussed below have liability in connection with the scheme.